clockzhong/how-to-start-a-startup/Lecture01.md

 So as I mentioned, one of the great things about being a student is that you've got a very good perspective on new technology.
 And learning to have good ideas takes a while, so start working on that right now.
 That's one thing we hear from people all the time, that they wish they had done more of as a student.

 The other is meeting potential cofounders.
 You have no idea how good of an environment you're in right now, for meeting people you can start a company with down the road.
-And the one thing that we always tell college students is that more important then any particular startup is getting to know potential cofounders.
+And the one thing that we always tell college students is that more important than any particular startup is getting to know potential cofounders.

 So I want to finish this section of my talk with a quote from 50 Cent.
 This is from when he was asked about Vitamin Water.